A Best: Legacy

-In retrospect of the album, Hamasaki had been interviewed in 2004 for the Nippon TV special documentary Light and Shadow: Despair and Decision at Age 25.
-She commented that she had been recognized severely as a "product" rather than a real person, and that she was considered the most "important product" to Avex.
+Hamasaki was interviewed in 2004 for the Nippon TV special documentary Light and Shadow: Despair and Decision at Age 25.
+With regards to A Best, she commented that she resented being recognized as a "product" rather than a real person, and that she was considered the most "important product" to Avex.
 Hamasaki denied claims of retirement from the music industry, but threatened her position within Avex by wanting to separate from them.
-She furthered explained her staying with the companying; "I knew that if I didn't stay with the company, I'd never be able to come back to it.
+She further explained her staying with the company; "I knew that if I didn't stay with the company, I'd never be able to come back to it.
 I'd live very thoroughly here, but I thought 'I just want to live like a human.'
 I was significant to them [Avex Trax], so I felt like 'lets fight the man' I guess.
 I wanted to resist the company even though I felt like I was part of it."